codearachnid/advanced-custom-fields-multiple-coordinates/readme.txt

 When you create a new custom field with ACF, set the field type to **Multiple Coordinates map**.
 Now the coordinates chooser should show up when you edit a post with your custom fields.

+The tool add a point on each click on the map.
+To remove the point you select the "Remove Coordinate" button and click a point.
+You can also show the points as a Polygon on the map with the "Show area on map" button and show the actual coordinates in a semi-colon separated list with the "Show coordinates" button.
+The search field is only there to quickly take you to different places on the map.
+Not to add the actual points.

 To get the coordinates data in your frontend, simply request the field value and in return you get the coordinates in a latitude, longitude array and the zoom as in the sample below.